ragents/fragentsd/ang-src/views/help.md

 The Sessions page shows the sessions you are connected to, and the ragents connected to that session.

+You can click on the "Add Session" button to create a new session on the server.
+This will show up as a new panel under the "Sessions" header, and show you the connected ragents.
+You can disconnect (and forget) the session by clicking the "x remove" button beside the session URL.

 Messages page
 --------------------------------------------------------------------------------

+You can click the "verbose" check-box to show informational messages, and click the "Clear" button to clear all the messages.

 source